jnschaeffer/jnschaeffer.github.io/_posts/2014-09-10-generics-and-interfaces-in-go.md

 when we run it the runtime panics:

 {% highlight text linenos=table %}
-    interface conversion: main.Comparator is main.MyString, not main.MyInt
+    interface conversion: main.Comparable is main.MyString, not main.MyInt
 {% endhighlight %}

 Not good.
 So where does that leave us?
 The answer, it turns out, is that it